Guide to Electrical Plugs &

 Most sources corrected, some lag behind

-The majority of authoritative sources now list C, E, G (some include F).
-A few secondary sites still display the old C/J data.
+The majority of authoritative sources no longer list Type J for Rwanda.
+A few secondary sites still display the old, incorrect C/J data.

 Note: The IEC correction occurred in 2025.
 Earlier timeline periods are approximate, based on observable changes across reference sources.